Nuh-h/Jester/README.md

 - [x] Let Railway do its thing
 - [x] Test Supabase connection
 - [x] Generate Railway domain
-- [ ] App is live 🚀
+- [x] App is live 🚀
     - [x] Fix issue with port (fixed by adding PORT var to railway)
     - [x] Fix issue with connection string (fixed by correcting env var name on railway)
-    - [ ] Fix issue with seeding file not being available on the prod workdir
+    - [x] Fix issue with seeding file not being available on the prod workdir
-        - Struggled to resolve.
+        - ~~Struggled to resolve.
 I tried to recreate locally with environment set to prod. nada.
 I tried it in docker. nada.
 I tried on another platform.
 It had issues with ssl, but never complained about file not being found.
-Burnt enough time on it - will be moving to building more features before I return to it (with possibly professional help)
+Burnt enough time on it - will be moving to building more features before I return to it (with possibly professional help)~~ Had to cleanup and correct Dockerfile

-## Other things

-### Updating DB through EF Core
-You should be at the content root where all source code is i.e. Jester/Jester

-1. Add a migration with a `MigrationName` of your own
-    ```
-    dotnet ef migrations add MigrationName
-    ```
-1. Update database with the new migration you created
-    ```
-    dotnet ef database update
-    ```
-1. To remove the last migration
-    ```
-    dotnet ef migrations remove
-    ```
+    - [x] Deploy to host with dev-cert 🚀